Yoga Anatomy by Leslie Kaminoff

 Here’s how to bring Yoga Anatomy into your practice:

-1. Practice with Curiosity: Pay attention to how your breath and joints work together in each pose.
+1. Practice with curiosity: Notice how breath and joints share the work in each pose.

-2. Listen to Your Body: Notice your unique structure without judging it.
+2. Listen to your body: Observe your structure without judgment.

 The Enduring Value of Yoga Anatomy

 Yoga Anatomy builds a mindful connection with your body.
-By moving past rigid rules, it encourages you to listen to your body and adapt with ease, creating a practice that’s safe, sustainable, and freeing.
+By moving past rigid rules, it encourages you to listen to your body and adapt with ease, so your practice stays safe, sustainable, and—most importantly—enjoyable.

 Glossary of Key Terms